 - Launchpad is a video assessment platform which you can access through our resource library to practise your interview technique.
 And if you want feedback, you can either use the self-assessment guide or send a link to your interview recording to one of our careers consultants who can offer tips and advice.

-- Graduates First is an online portal that hosts a range of useful aptitude tests that you’re likely to come across during placement or graduate role recruitment processes.
-These include numerical, verbal and logical reasoning tests, situational judgement tests, as well as games-based assessments.
-They also offer valuable advice on assessment centres and insights on the recruitment processes of some of the UK’s biggest graduate employers.
+- Graduates First is an online portal that hosts a range of industry-standard aptitude tests that you’re likely to come across during placement or graduate role recruitment processes.
+Aston students can use the Graduates First assessment tools for free as part of the university subscription.
+These include numerical, verbal, and logical reasoning tests, situational judgement tests, personality tests as well as games-based assessments.
+Graduates First also offer valuable advice on assessment centres and insights on the recruitment processes of some of the UK’s biggest graduate employers.

 - Profiling for Success offers another range of numerical and verbal reasoning tests that are free to practice as an Aston student.
 The portal also hosts a lot of other resources such as a career interest inventory which can help you understand more about how your interests align to a particular career – great for anyone who is unsure about what they might want to do after finishing their degree.